 - Youngsville High School (Warren)

-For information about participation, please contact your high school principal.
-For general information about this program, please contact Dr. Stephen Robar, Associate Dean of Academic Affairs and Director of the College in the High School program at firstname.lastname@example.org.
+For information, please contact your high school principal.
+For general information about this program, please contact Dr. Stephen Robar, Associate Dean of Academic Affairs and Director of the College in the High School program, at email@example.com.